ITSLeeds/VectorTiles/README.md

 Most of the tools in this tutorial are Linux command line applications.
 So you will need a Linux computer with permission to install the software.
 If you do not have a Linux computer, you can.

 1. Create a virtual machine using software such as [Virtual Box](https://www.virtualbox.org/)
 2. On Windows 10, use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
+3. Some of the tools are supported on Mac, if you have a Mac check documentation

-### Required Software
+### Software

+This tutorial uses a range of different software, not all software is required for everyworkflow.
+The flowcharts below highlight which tools are needed to perfrom each task.

 **[tippecanoe](https://github.com/mapbox/tippecanoe)**

 Tippecanoe is free software from Mapbox which converts `.geojson` files into vector tiles.
+It is also supported on Mac.

 **[mb-util](https://github.com/mapbox/mbutil)**

-Tippecanoe is free software from Mapbox which converts `.mbtiles` files into a folder of vector tiles.
+Tippecanoe is free software from Mapbox which converts `.mbtiles` files into a folder of `.pbf` vector tiles.

 **A text editor**